bafsar/MVCCorePluginManager/README.md

                 .UseStartup<Startup>();
         }

-We are doing this because, after every plugin added or removed, we are stopping the application.
-But after that, the application starts automatically.
+We are doing this because, after every plugin added or removed, the application should be restart.
+With this code, it restarts automatically.

-To do this, you have to use ApplicationManager.RunAsync method.
-Without doing this, after any plugin changing process, the application stops and when we do any request, we'll see an error page.
+If we don't change the code like this, after any plugin changing process, the application stops and when we do any request, we'll see an error page.

 Section 3:

-Now, it's time to use plugin in any page.
+Now, it's time to use the plugin in any page.

-To do that, we request plugin with it's name in view's code block and then adding in html block
+To do that, we request the plugin with it's name in view's code block and then adding in html block

     @{
         var testPluginModule = PluginManager.GetModule("Plugins.TestPlugin"); // Your plugin assembly name without extension.